jimhjkim/nomadcoffee-backend/README.md

   - Hash the password
   - Check that the username / email aren't taken
   - Return ok:true or ok:false, error:$error if there is an error.

+## Day 4 - 5

+Create the following resolvers:

+- [x] seeProfile: See any users profile.

+- [x] login: Log the user in by returning a JWT or return an error in case the password is wrong.

+- [x] editProfile: Change the user's profile, this includes changing password and changing the avatarURL.

+- [x] Write some code to protect your resolvers and inject the logged in user to the resolver's context.